pirica/adult-pay-sites/README.md

-## MODE B: INSTALL ADUL-PAY-SITES REPO FROM A ZIP FILE AND THEN INSTALL THE ADDONS FROM KODI
+## MODE B: INSTALL ADULT-PAY-SITES REPO FROM A ZIP FILE AND THEN INSTALL THE ADDONS FROM KODI

 ### Simple installation procedure.